-Cellphone video depicts fatal I-75 deputy involved assault
+Cell phone video depicts fatal I-75 deputy involved assault

 ESTERO, Fla.
 Newly released cellphone video shows the moments immediately before and after the fatal shooting of a man who attacked a Lee County Sheriff’s deputy on Exit 123 of Interstate 75.